Epivitae/RatioImagingAnalyzer/README.md

 **Ratio Imaging Analyzer (RIA)** is a lightweight, open-source Python tool designed for the visualization and quantification of ratiometric fluorescence imaging data (e.g., Calcium imaging with Fura-2, Indo-1, or genetically encoded sensors like GCaMP/R-GECO, cpYFP).

 It provides a user-friendly Graphical User Interface (GUI) to perform background subtraction, thresholding, and real-time ROI (Region of Interest) analysis without requiring any programming knowledge.
+The method corrects for artifacts caused by uneven illumination and photobleaching by calculating the ratio of fluorescence intensities, based on the principles described by Grynkiewicz et al. (1985).

 ![RIA Interface](paper/images/figure1.png)

 ## ✨ Key Features

-* **Dual-Channel Processing**: Seamlessly loads and aligns multi-page TIFF stacks for two channels.
+* **Dual-Channel Processing**: Seamlessly loads and aligns multi-page TIFF stacks for two channels using `tifffile`.
-* **NaN-safe Algorithms**: Implements custom spatial smoothing that handles `NaN` values correctly, preventing data erosion at cell edges.
+* **NaN-safe Algorithms**: Implements custom spatial smoothing (normalized convolution) that handles `NaN` values correctly, preventing data erosion at cell edges.
 * **Interactive Analysis**:
     * Real-time background subtraction and intensity thresholding.
     * "Draw-and-Drag" ROI system with instant time-course plotting.